data2health/DREAM-Challenge/README.md

   Due Date | Milestone    | Status     |
 |:----------|:--------------:|------------:|
 Feb 4 | Complete the aggregation and quality assessment of the UW cohort that will be used in the study. | [Done](https://github.com/data2health/DREAM-Challenge/milestone/1)
-Feb 27 | Conduct an internal evaluation by applying previously developed models to the UW cohort. | [Ongoing](https://github.com/data2health/DREAM-Challenge/milestone/2)
+Feb 27 | Conduct an internal evaluation by applying previously developed models to the UW cohort. | [Done](https://github.com/data2health/DREAM-Challenge/milestone/2)
-March 6 | Survey the CTSAs to find which sites have mortality and 30-day re-admission prediction models that would be willing to participate. | [Not Started](https://github.com/data2health/DREAM-Challenge/milestone/3)
+March 6 | Survey the CTSAs to find which sites have mortality and 30-day re-admission prediction models that would be willing to participate. | [Ongoing](https://github.com/data2health/DREAM-Challenge/milestone/3)
 March 20 | Build the Synapse pilot challenge site with instructions for participating in the challenge. | [Ongoing](https://github.com/data2health/DREAM-Challenge/milestone/4)
 April | Build the infrastructure for facilitating the DREAM challenge, using Docker, Synapse, and UW servers. | [Ongoing](https://github.com/data2health/DREAM-Challenge/milestone/5)
 June | **Phase 1**: Have a period of time where the parties identified in step 1 submit their models to predict on UW patients.
 This will not be a prospective evaluation. | [Not Started](https://github.com/data2health/DREAM-Challenge/milestone/6)